Flash-X/Flash-X-docs/docs/source/Grid.rst

 unless otherwise noted, partial derivatives are evaluated at the center of the :math:`i_1i_2i_3`-th cell.

-The estimator actually used in ’s default refinement criterion is a modification of the above, as follows:
+The estimator actually used in |flashx|\ ’s default refinement criterion is a modification of the above, as follows:

 .. math::